kumuluz/kumuluzee-samples/kumuluzee-metrics/README.md

 Let's add the web instrumentation, that monitors requests and responses at a certain url.
 We will define two endpoints;
 one monitoring `/metrics` endpoint and one monitoring `/prometheus` endpoint.
-We can do that by simply adding the following lines to theconfig file:
+We can do that by simply adding the following lines to the config:

 ```yaml
 kumuluzee: